Hormel Foods to Provide Free College Education to the Children of its Employees

 The program follows the highly successful Hormel Foundation Austin Assurance Scholarship which benefits all high school students who live in Austin, Minnesota.

-While the company does have a four-year college scholarship program though the National Merit Scholarship Corporation, the Inspired Pathways program is designed to be inclusive of all dependent children of Hormel Foods team members and is not based on achievement of a certain test score or GPA.
+While the company does have a four-year college scholarship program through the National Merit Scholarship Corporation, the Inspired Pathways program is designed to be inclusive of all dependent children of Hormel Foods team members and is not based on achievement of a certain test score or GPA.
 The only academic requirements are that the student graduates from high school and meets the community college's entry requirements.
 Additionally, the company offers tuition reimbursement for current team members who go back to school while working at Hormel Foods.

 ABOUT HORMEL FOODS — Inspired People.
 Inspired Food.™